NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/DOM clobbering. Attack techniques, prevalence, defenses.md

 - the authors have studied the existing literature on DOM clobbering, including HackerOne vulnerability reports, CVE database, bugzilla bug reports, and highlighted common pattern used for creating an attack
 - a list of rules was derived, covering all HTML tags, attributes, tags relations and attack targets
-- experimenting with all the possible valid HTML tags and attributes confirm that ==only using `id` and `name` attributes the override behavior occur==
+- experimenting with all the possible valid HTML tags and attributes confirm that ==only using `id` and `name` attributes the override behavior occur== and led to the discovery of 31.432 possible attacks
 - the browser behavior was checked in BrowserStack, which include 16 browsers.
 Also different Safari versions were evaluated, with a total of 19 browsers

 > [!summary] Approaching DOM clobbering
-> Detecting DOM clobbering means executing a data flow analysis to identify clobberable JavaScript variables, whose value reach security-sensitive instructions such as script `src` or `eval`
+> Detecting DOM clobbering vulnerabilities mean executing a data flow analysis to identify clobberable JavaScript variables, whose value reach security-sensitive instructions such as script `src` or `eval`

 ### Developing of *TheThing*